SC refuses to stay order for removing 10,000 encroached homes in Aravali forest

 It had said the state and local police shall give necessary logistical support to enable the corporation to implement the directions given by court to "evict the occupants/encroachers including by forcible eviction from the subject forest land and to clear all the encroachments therefrom."

-It had said that Superintendent of Police, Faridabad, shall be personally responsible for ensuring adequate logistical support and police protection to the officials of corporation.
+It had said that Superintendent of Police, Faridabad, shall be personally responsible for ensuring adequate logistical support and police protection to the officials of corporation.—PTI